 Video interviews have been increasing in popularity for years and from what we can tell, they aren’t going away anytime soon.
 Similar to a phone interview, video interviews allow for more flexibility than in-person interviews.
 Scheduling is much easier, travel expenses are not incurred, and multi-location companies can have more team members in attendance than ever before.

-Since there’s no denying that video interviews are here to stay, let’s focus on learning how to ace these interviews with 8 simple tips.
+Since there’s no denying that virtual interviews are here to stay, let’s focus on learning how to ace a video interview with 10 simple tips.

 - Tips on preparing for a video interview